 In December 2003, the Faroese Government decided to pay DKK 500 million toward the debt with the Danish State.
 This resulted in yet another cut in interest payments.
-The current plan is not to refinance the DKK 800 million One-year bonds in November 2006 and thereby greatly lowering the debt and at the same time the liquidity.
+The DKK 800 million One-year bonds in November 2006, thereby greatly lowering the debt and at the same time the liquidity.